A new group of low-spin $50-70M_\odot$ Black Holes and the high pair-instability mass cutoff: Discussions.

-The ongoing O4 observing run of the LIGO/Virgo/KAGRA (LVK) collaboration is rapidly expanding the catalog of detected binary black hole (BBH) events.
+The catalog of detected binary black hole (BBH) events is expanding.
 The BBH sample is expected to be doubled, when all events of the O4 run have been released.
-At that time the properties of the first-generation BHs as well as the stellar evolution theories will be further revealed/probed.
-The prospect is even more promising since LIGO/Virgo/KAGRA will be further upgraded. \\
+At that time the properties of the first-generation BHs as well as the stellar evolution theories will be better revealed/probed.
+The prospect is even more promising since LIGO/Virgo/KAGRA will be further upgraded.\\

-\acknowledgments {\it Acknowledgments.} This work is supported by the National Natural Science Foundation of China (No. 12233011, No. 12203101, No. 12303056, No. 12503059, No. 123B2045), the General Fund (No. 2024M753495) of the China Postdoctoral Science Foundation, and the Priority Research Program of the Chinese Academy of Sciences (No. XDB0550400).
-This research has made use of data and software obtained from the Gravitational Wave Open Science Center (https://www.gw-openscience.org), a service of LIGO Laboratory, the LIGO Scientific Collaboration and the Virgo Collaboration.
-LIGO is funded by the U.S. National Science Foundation.
-Virgo is funded by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale della Fisica Nucleare (INFN) and the Dutch Nikhef, with contributions by Polish and Hungarian institutes.